The Revolution Will Not Be Televised: Writing

-"The Revolution Will Not Be Televised" is a satirical poem and Black Liberation song by Gil Scott-Heron.
-Scott-Heron first recorded it for his 1970 album Small Talk at 125th and Lenox, on which he recited the lyrics, accompanied by congas and bongo drums.
+While watching a series of Major League Baseball games between the New York Mets and Philadelphia Phillies from his dorm room TV at university in 1969, Scott-Heron wrote the first lyrics for "The Revolution Will Not Be Televised".
+Marcus Baram writes for the Library of Congress that, in making the poem, Scott-Heron "highlighted the disconnect between the consumerism celebrated on TV with the protests happening on the streets of America."
+His lyrics were influenced by the commercials that aired during the Mets–Phillies games, the wordplay in Langston Hughes' prose, and his mother Bobbie Scott-Heron's "acerbic wit".

+The song is specifically a response to the spoken word piece "When the Revolution Comes" by The Last Poets (from their 1970 eponymous album), which opens with the line: "When the revolution comes, some of us will probably catch it on TV".
+Scott-Heron had invited The Last Poets to perform the song at Lincoln University a few months prior to him writing "The Revolution Will Not Be Televised".

+Recordings

+In 1970, after dropping out of university in his second year, Scott-Heron published a novel, The Vulture.
+To promote it, he recorded and published Small Talk at 125th and Lenox, a live album of him performing spoken word poetry.
+He made the recording with Bob Thiele, a music producer who had worked with the era's most influential jazz musicians, such as John Coltrane and Louis Armstrong.
+The album contains the first released version of "The Revolution Will Not Be Televised".

+On Small Talk, Scott-Heron recited the poem over an accompaniment of congas and bongo drums.
 A re-recorded version, with a three-piece band, was the B-side to Scott-Heron's first single, "Home Is Where the Hatred Is", from his album Pieces of a Man (1971).
 This recording was still sparsely instrumented, but now, in addition to drums, featured a driving bassline played by Ron Carter and, somewhat unconventionally, a jazz-infused flute line by Hubert Laws throughout, acting as a countermelody to Heron's passionately delivered spoken word vocal.
 This sparse and rhythm-driven backdrop to Heron's incisive vocal, held down by Bernard Purdie's tight and explosive funk drumming, and eschewing thick chordal accompaniment, foreshadowed musical developments in hip-hop in the decade to come.

-It was also included on his compilation album, The Revolution Will Not Be Televised (1974).
+The song was also included on Scott-Heron's compilation album, The Revolution Will Not Be Televised (1974).
 All these releases were issued on the Flying Dutchman Productions record label.

-The song's lyrics either mention or allude to several television series, advertising slogans and icons of entertainment and news coverage that serve as examples of what "the revolution will not" be or do.
-The song is a response to the spoken-word piece "When the Revolution Comes" by The Last Poets, from their eponymous debut album, which opens with the line "When the revolution comes some of us will probably catch it on TV".

-It was inducted to the National Recording Registry in 2005.

-In 2021, it was ranked at No. 258 on Rolling Stones "500 Greatest Songs of All Time".
-In 2025, the publication ranked the song at number 14 on its list of "The 100 Best Protest Songs of All Time."